Caucasian Imamate

 The Caucasian Imamate, also known as the North Caucasian Imamate (إمامة شمال القوقاز), was a state founded by Muslim imams in the early-to-mid 19th century across Dagestan and Chechnya.
-It emerged during the Caucasian War (1817–1864) as a resistance movement against the Russian Empire's expansion into the region.
+After uniting Chechen and Avar tribes It emerged during the Caucasian War (1817–1864) as a resistance movement against the Russian Empire's expansion into the region.
 The Imamate sought to unify the diverse peoples of the North Caucasus under a centralized Islamic governance structure, implementing sharia law to consolidate political and military opposition to Russian rule.

 Russia, aiming to secure its southern frontiers and stabilize communication routes to its newly acquired territories in the South Caucasus (modern-day Georgia, Armenia, and Azerbaijan), sought to annex the North Caucasus.
 The Imamate became the primary force opposing this conquest, enduring decades of conflict before its eventual dissolution following the capture of its final leader, Imam Shamil, in 1859.